 Making Requirements Testable

 A requirement isnât complete until itâs testable.
 If you canât test it, you canât verify it.
-Here are practical tips for writing testable requirements:
+Practical tips for testable requirements:

-- Use active voice: âThe system shall...â instead of âThe system should...â
+- Use active voice: âThe system shall...â rather than âThe system should...â

 Get Your Free PRD Template